-In addition to the Board members, ERU consists of approximately 30 national representatives in their respective countries across Europe that serve as board members of the general council.
+In addition to the Board members, ERU consists of national representatives in their respective countries across Europe that serve as board members of the general council.

 Apart from other tasks, the national representatives advise and assist the Executive Board, encourage new membership and colleagues to join the ERU/EADP, and expand ERU dissemination of press releases, research reports, or policy briefs in local languages.

 If you want to contact the ERU representative in your country, please find more information below:

 |Benbow, Alison||Germany||Alison Benbow is a postdoctoral researcher at Leibniz University of Hanover, Germany.
 Her research focuses on the psychosocial adaptation of migrant adolescents, more general consequences of living in highly diverse contexts and on the facilitation of positive intergroup relations.|

 |Brinke te, Lysanne||Netherlands||Lysanne is a PhD student at Utrecht University, the Netherlands.
 Her thesis focuses on disentangling cognitive and behavioral components of emotion regulation treatment for adolescents with aggressive behavior problems.
 She is interested in transactional approaches, intensive longitudinal data analyses and parenting.
 She enjoys to combine fundamental and applied research.|

 |Carrera, Pablo||Spain||Pablo Carrera is a PhD student at the University of Seville (Seville, Spain).
 In his research he is focusing on the socio-emotional development of children in foster care.
 His research interests include attachment theory, intervention programs, and how early adversities impact on socio-emotional and cognitive development.|